biicode/docs/install/development_tools/arduino/arduino_setup_linux.rst

 	* ``version``: 1.0.5

-Don't forget to check you have the right version of your SDK.
+Please, make sure you have the right version of the Arduino SDK.
 If you installed the arduino debian package you can see the SDK version entering ``dpkg --list arduino``:

 .. code-block:: text